TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 1/Deuteronomy 1.29.md

 ---

-Then I said unto you, Dread not, neither be afraid of them.
+Then I said to you, "Don't dread, neither be afraid of them.